subpop/command-line-assistant/CONTRIBUTING.md

 Below are a list of things to keep in mind when developing and submitting contributions to this repository.

-1. All python code must be compatible with versions 3.6+.
+1. All Python code must be compatible with versions 3.9+.
 2. The code should follow linting from ruff.
 3. All commits should have passed the pre-commit checks.
 4. Don't change code that is not related to your issue/ticket, open a new issue/ticket if that's the case.